spyhi/JSConfHI-Unique-Eats/README.md

 # A Longer Walk

 ## Rainbow Drive-In
 A local landmark and home to some of Hawaii's best mix plates, and probably one of the more authentic local experiences available near Waikiki.
-Walkable distance from the Marriott, but more than a quick trip around the corner.
+Walkable distance from the ‘Alohilani, but more than a quick trip around the corner.

 [Website](http://rainbowdrivein.com/) | [Yelp](https://www.yelp.com/biz/rainbow-drive-in-honolulu) | [Google Maps](https://www.google.com/maps/place/Rainbow+Drive-In/@21.2755947,-157.8160817,18.04z/data=!4m8!1m2!2m1!1s7-Eleven!3m4!1s0x7c00727f31c4a949:0xb56da5e39fe7be61!8m2!3d21.2759357!4d-157.8145507)